 Some users appreciate the freedom of not having to sign up, especially if they don’t see themselves as returning customers yet.

 Just don’t forget to offer them the option to create that account and sign up near the end of the checkout process.
 They’ll feel more satisfied with their experience knowing you’re not pushing to get their information, which is a big deal for many people who are concerned about online security.

 When you’re doing your shopping from a mobile device, it can be easy for someone or something else to catch your attention.

-You look away for a minute or two, and when you refocus your attention to your shopping, you completely lose confidence or forget the details of the product you added to your cart.
+You look away for a minute or two, and when you refocus your attention on your shopping, you completely lose confidence or forget the details of the product you added to your cart.
 Maybe it was the wrong color, the wrong size, the wrong model.